Sendouc/sendou.ink/README.md

 └── scripts/ -- Stand-alone scripts to be run outside of the app
 ```

+NOTE: `public/static-assets` should only have files that don't change as it is cached for 1 month.

 ## Commands

 ### Converting gifs (badges) to thumbnail (.png)